MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

  Teams Toolkit environments are principally a collection of cloud resources that are targets for a deployment.
 For example, the dev environment consists of a set of cloud resources that are used for development, and the prod environment consists of a set of cloud resources that are used for production.

- Teams Toolkit environments are in an .env file.
-There are several ways to create an .env file:
+ Teams Toolkit environments are in an `.env` file.
+There are several ways to create an `.env` file:

-* Using the provisioning lifecycle stage.
-Teams Toolkit will generate an environment file for you Manually.
+* Using the provisioning life cycle stage: Teams Toolkit will generate an environment file for you.
-* If you aren't using Teams Toolkit to provision your cloud environment, you can create an environment file manually
+* Manually: If you aren't using Teams Toolkit to provision your cloud environment, you can create an environment file manually.

 Environments are optional.